FactoryBoy/factory_boy/docs/reference.rst

     >>> City.objects.get(capital_of=england)
     <City: London>

-If a value if passed for the :class:`RelatedFactory` attribute, this disables :class:`RelatedFactory` generation:
+If a value is passed for the :class:`RelatedFactory` attribute, this disables :class:`RelatedFactory` generation:

 .. code-block:: pycon